|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 The primary role of hydraulic generation in combination with a dam that can provide daily energy storage is to provide (1/3) base load generation and (2/3) daily load following generation.
 The load following generation can be used to balance short term variations in wind generation.

-The primary role of wind is to provide energy for synthetic hydrocarbon fuel production.
+The primary role of wind is to provide energy for electrolytic hydrogen production.

 Hydraulic plus weekly or seasonal energy storage: